ejlai/Android-to-Arduino-Data-Send-via-Bluetooth-Serial/README.md

 # Android-to-Arduino-Data-Send-via-Bluetooth-Serial

 The original work of this project was done by HarryGoodwin in 2014/2015.
-In an effort to learn how the communicaiton between android app and arduino works, I came across his work and made a few changeds to make it work with Android studio 3.2.1.
+In an effort to learn how the communicaiton between android app and arduino works over bluetooth, I came across his work and made a few changeds to make it work with Android studio 3.2.1.

 His github page: